 Our philosophy of simulation is that it is a crucial tool to enhance patient care.
 As such, we utilize simulation to constructively educate, and create a safe space to gain experience in managing the critically ill and difficult patients.
 Debriefings are a key portion of any simulation program, and we focus on constructive reflection and discussions of leadership, teamwork, principles of communication, and medical management.

-Residents interested in becoming more involved in learning how to develop a scenario, operate the equipment and facilitate a debriefing can join our Simulation Interest Group.
-For more information, please contact the Director of EM Simulation Ryan Thompson, MD.
+Residents interested in becoming more involved in learning how to develop a scenario, operate equipment, and/or facilitate a debriefing can join our Simulation Interest Group.
+For more information, please email the director of medical simulation, Dr. Michelle Hughes at firstname.lastname@example.org.